pyenv-win/pyenv-win/README.md

 | Doctor (check PATH) | `pyenv doctor`        |

 Uninstall
-- From pyenv: `pyenv remove` (defaults to KeepVersions).
-Interactive prompt lets you choose Partial/Full/No; passing `--full` sets the default to Full.
+- From pyenv: `pyenv remove`

-- Keep versions (preserve downloads and installed Pythons; remove PATH/profile only):
-  - PowerShell: `& .\\pyenv-win\\uninstall-pyenv-win.ps1 -Mode KeepVersions`
-  - CMD: run `uninstall.cmd`
-- Full removal (delete everything under `%USERPROFILE%\\.pyenv\\pyenv-win`, including versions and cache):
-  - PowerShell: `& .\\pyenv-win\\uninstall-pyenv-win.ps1 -Mode Full`
+  - Always prompts for confirmation and then removes everything under `%USERPROFILE%\\.pyenv\\pyenv-win` (pyenv + versions + cache).
+  - Does not change PATH or shell profile automatically; prints up to 4 one‑liners (PowerShell, CMD, Git Bash) with the required privilege (User/Admin) so you can adjust PATH and check your shell config yourself.

 Behavior
-- Best-effort: never abort operations.
-Doctor warns about Machine PATH; uninstaller attempts to fix Machine PATH if elevated.
-- Backups: before any change to PATH/profile, timestamped backups are written under `%USERPROFILE%\\.pyenv\\pyenv-win`.
-- Logging: install/uninstall of Python versions append to `%USERPROFILE%\\.pyenv\\pyenv-win\\pyenv-actions.log` with timestamps.
+- Best-effort and non-destructive to system PATH/profile: doctor and uninstaller only suggest changes with one‑liners.